Lee Jung-jae: Early life and education

-Lee was born on December 15, 1972, in Jung District, Seoul.
+Lee Jung-jae was born on December 15, 1972, in the Jung District of Seoul.
 He enrolled at Dongguk University, and was awarded his master's degree from the university's Department of Theater & Film Art in the Graduate School of Cultural Arts, in August 2008.
 He made his first foray into theater in December of that same year, taking on the titular role in Hamlet in Water.
 The play ran for four days at his alma mater's Lee Hae-rang Theater.

 Career

 1993–1999: Acting beginnings and breakout roles

 Lee was discovered by designer Ha Yong-soo while he was working at a café in Apgujeong-dong (located in the Gangnam District), then worked as a fashion model for a number of years.
 Upon making his acting debut with the 1993 TV drama Dinosaur Teacher, Lee became a star practically overnight, and was almost always cast in lead roles thereafter.
 A year later, he received favorable reviews for his first big screen role in Bae Chang-ho's The Young Man, but it was the 1994 hit campus drama Feelings that made him a household name.

 In 1995, what was supposed to be a small supporting role as the heroine's silent, devoted bodyguard in ratings behemoth Sandglass turned Lee into a national heartthrob, such that his screen time was increased throughout the series' run.

 However, that success would be cut short because shortly after, he would be called up for National Service.

 In 1997, following his return from the military, his career went into a slight decline.
 It was then he decided to return to acting school by enrolling into Dongguk University's Department of Theatre & Film.

 Lee's acting breakthrough would come in late 1998 in the award-winning film An Affair by E J-yong.
 This was followed up by another success, City of the Rising Sun, for which he won Best Actor at the Blue Dragon Film Awards and the Korean Association of Film Critics Awards.